CTRI ACHIEVE

 Featured Image

-Choose from two 5 day in-person co-facilitated retreat experiences that weave Indigenous and Western together approaches to healing and support
+Choose from two five-day, in-person, co-facilitiated retreats that weave together Indigenous and Western approaches to healing and support.

 (“We sit together”)